Report suspected fraud for both housing benefit and council tax support and advice for those who have committed fraud.

 Regardless of our decision, you must still pay back any amount you have been overpaid.

 No, administrative penalties are not recorded on the police national computer.
 They are recorded locally by our fraud investigation team.

 If you commit further offences in the future, any penalties held on your record will be taken into account when we are deciding what action is taken against you..

 Once you accept an administrative penalty, we will send you an invoice.
 Find out how to pay invoices.

 You should attend court at the time and date specified on the summons.
 You should also consider seeking legal advice prior to your court appearance.

-Yes, investigators are authorised under the Social Security Administration Act to obtain information from employers.
+Yes, investigators are authorised under the Local Government Finance Act 1992 to obtain information from employers.
 When an authorised officer requests this information under this legislation you are compelled to provide it or you risk prosecution yourself.

 No, the information we receive is treated as strictly confidential and will not be disclosed.

 All allegations of benefit fraud are treated in confidence and as such we are unable to disclose whether an investigation is taking place.